 Not a day goes by that I fail to see someone contradicting a post that explains – often at some length – that there is no such thing as a humane egg.
 As soon as there’s a post about eggs, up pop the comments saying it’s not necessary to be vegan, how lovely it is to keep hens in back gardens and use them there for eggs.
 ‘Problem solved’, these comments seem to say.

-Given that every credible vegan advocate says the same thing; that egg use can never be ethical, it is astonishing that anyone would imagine for one moment that those who speak against using hens have not carefully examined all the science and the background to a subject about which they are generally extremely well informed.
+Given that every credible animal rights advocate says the same thing; that egg use can never be ethical, it is astonishing that anyone would imagine for one moment that those who speak against using hens have not carefully examined all the science and the background to a subject about which they are generally extremely well informed.

 ‘Let’s just take all the hens to a nice place and keep on using them.’
 Sorted.
 If such a quick fix existed, does anyone really think that animal rights advocates would miss something so obvious?
 Apart from the fundamental violation of rights and individual autonomy that underlies our species’ assumption that we can use the lives and bodies of others for our convenience, why is there is an automatic assumption that either the post is wrong, or that they’ve missed the easy solution?
 Why doesn’t such a post make readers think, ‘I can’t understand why anyone would say that, maybe I should take the chance to find out more?’